 The El Tovar menu is limited, especially if you have special dietary preferences such as the need to eat gluten and/or dairy-free.
 Most high end and/or tourist restaurants do a very good job with handling guests special dietary preferences, unfortunately, we were limited to one sandwich or a salad as our only choices.

 The Mediterranean Salad was a huge disappointment as the veggies were severely limited (1 tiny piece of avocado even though I asked for extra since I omitted the feta and peppers) and way too heavy on the onions.

 The salad could have been great if not for the need to be cheap and skimp on the ingredients (spinach and romaine, kalamata olives, onions, peppers, feta, avocado, and balsamic vinaigrette) were supposed to comprise the salad, however, it was mainly just lettuce.

 You have the option of adding smoked salmon, fried tofu, grilled chicken, or shrimp, however, it will cost you an extra $5-7.
 It's just not a good deal, whether or not you add the extras.
 I was still hungry after paying $10 for a salad.
 And, because there were no sides I could eat, the salad was it.

-The Santa Fe sandwich, served on gluten-free bread, and topped with hummus, grilled portabello mushrooms, avocado, red peppers, red onion, cucumbers was decent, although not filling enough to justify the $11+ price tag.
+The Santa Fe sandwich, served on gluten-free bread, and topped with hummus, grilled portobello mushrooms, avocado, red peppers, red onion, cucumbers was decent, although a tad overpriced.